Bit1100/konva_demo_reactapp/README.md

 # Konva Demo App

 This is the react app demonstrating grid structure with the help of konva library.
-This app allows user to toggle grids as well as let them choose the number of lines there be in the grid using form element.
+This app allows user to toggle grids as well as let them choose the number of lines there be in the grid using form element and it's completely dynamic this time.
+By dynamic, I mean the lines will take up the whoie space of the canva defined.
+I hope this is that you're looking for.

 ## Features of App